 OK, don't drop out now

 Exams in the Netherlands can be demanding, but they’re manageable with proper organisation.
 The exam periods may feel overwhelming, but preparation is key.
 By staying on top of your coursework from the start, you'll be better prepared to handle the pressure and perform well.
 Need some help?
-The Student Succes Centre offers coaching, advice and guidance.
+The Student Success Centre offers coaching, advice and guidance.

 Enjoying student life